Bad Education (TV series): Cast and characters

-Series 1-3
+Series 1–3

-Alfred Prufrock "Alfie" Wickers (Jack Whitehall) stars as a newly-qualified History teacher of Class K. An incompetent but fun-loving teacher, he struggles for authority in his form.
+Alfred Prufrock "Alfie" Wickers (Jack Whitehall) stars as a newly qualified history teacher of Class K. An incompetent but fun-loving teacher, he struggles for authority in his form.
 He has a crush on fellow teacher Rosie Gulliver (Sarah Solemani), a socially-conscious Biology teacher with whom he enjoys a will-they-won't-they relationship through most of the series.
-Alfie is good friends with headteacher Shaquille Banter "Simon" Fraser (Mathew Horne), an eccentric, laidback and incompetent headteacher who invests the school's money in unprofitable schemes.
+Alfie is good friends with headteacher Shaquille Banter "Simon" Fraser (Mathew Horne), the school’s eccentric, laidback and incompetent headteacher who invests the school's money in unprofitable schemes.

 While Alfie enjoys a good relationship with Fraser, he clashes with the school's deputy headteachers, beginning with the strict disciplinarian and fascistic Isobel Pickwell (Michelle Gomez), who fakes her death.
 She is replaced in Series 2 by Professor Celia "Pro Green" Green (Samantha Spiro), who begins a relationship with Alfie's father, Martin Wickers (Harry Enfield), who in turn replaces Green as deputy headteacher after they marry and Green leaves Martin destitute.